Paving Matroids: Defining Equations and Associated Varieties: Paving matroids with no points of degree greater than

+Note that in Lemma~\ref{move}, the infinitesimal motion of $p$ is expressed in terms of the motions of the hyperplanes $H_{1}$ and $H_{2}$.

-\begin{remark} We note that the condition $H_{1} \neq H_{2}$ in Lemma~\ref{move} is necessary.
-For example, suppose that $H_{1} = H_{2}$ represents the same line $l$ in the projective plane (which is a subspace of dimension $2$), and let $p$ be a point in $l = H_{1} \cap H_{2}$.
-Take $q$ to be any other point in $l$, and let us apply an infinitesimal motion of $H_{1}$ from the point $q$, while keeping $H_{2} = l$ fixed.
+\begin{remark} Note that the condition $H_{1} \neq H_{2}$ in Lemma~\ref{move} is necessary.
+For example, suppose that $H_{1} = H_{2}$ represents the same line $l$ in the projective plane (which corresponds to a hyperplane of $\CC^{3}$), and let $p$ be a point in $l = H_{1} \cap H_{2}$.
+Take $q$ to be any other point in $l$, and let us apply an infinitesimal rotation of $H_{1}$ from the point $q$, while keeping $H_{2} = l$ fixed.
 In this case, the new intersection is $q$, indicating that it is not possible to select the point $\widetilde{p}$ as an infinitesimal motion of $p$. \end{remark}